ncatlab/nlab-content/pages/2/7/8/0/20872/content.md

 =--

-The combination of Prop. \ref{HomologyOfLoopSpaceOfConfigurationSpaceIsUniversalEnvelopingOfInfinitesimalBraids} and Prop. \ref{UniversalEnvelopingOfInfinitesimalBraidsIsHorizontalChords} fields:
+The combination of Prop. \ref{HomologyOfLoopSpaceOfConfigurationSpaceIsUniversalEnvelopingOfInfinitesimalBraids} and Prop. \ref{UniversalEnvelopingOfInfinitesimalBraidsIsHorizontalChords} yields:

 +-- {: .num_cor #HomologyOfLoopSpaceOfConfigurationSpaceIsAlgebraOfHorizontalChordDiagrams}
 ###### Corollary